Gainesville Speeding Accident Lawyer

 When you are involved in an accident that’s covered by an insurance policy, it is common to file a claim with the insurance company.
 We can help you throughout the claims process.
 If a settlement is in your best interest, once the settlement is finalized, we will get to work resolving any outstanding medical bills or liens.

 Most cases settle before trial.
 However, Allen Law Firm, P.A., is prepared to file suit before the statute of limitations expires on your case.
-Typically, this is four years from the date of your crash.
+Due to a recent change in Florida law, you’ll have either four years to file a claim if your accident happened on or before 3/23/2023 or two years if it occurred after that date.
+However, there are exceptions, so confirming the deadline for your case with a lawyer is recommended.

 Damages Available After Speeding Accidents